-Antiviral Drugs That Are Under Evaluation for the Treatment of COVID-19
+Antiviral Drugs That Are Approved or Under Evaluation for the Treatment of COVID-19

 Chloroquine or Hydroxychloroquine With or Without Azithromycin